rohit12crj/Study-Notes/Jenkins/notes.md

 Why is Jenkins Script Console dangerous?
 Executes arbitrary Groovy on controller

-Full system access
-👉 Restrict to admins only

-13. How do you prevent secret leakage in logs?
+How do you prevent secret leakage in logs?
 Mask passwords
 Use credentials binding
 Disable set -x
 Rotate leaked secrets immediately

 How do you implement RBAC in Jenkins?
 Role Strategy Plugin
 Folder-based permissions
 LDAP / SSO integration

-🔹 Jenkins + Git
-16. How does Multibranch Pipeline detect changes?
+How does Multibranch Pipeline detect changes?
 Periodic indexing
 Webhooks
 SCM polling (not recommended)